Marfa lights: Spectroscopic analysis

 For 20 nights in May 2008, scientists from Texas State University used spectroscopy equipment to observe lights from the Marfa lights viewing station.
 They recorded a number of lights that "could have been mistaken for lights of unknown origin", but in each case the movements of the lights and the data from their equipment could be easily explained as automobile headlights or small fires.
+They concluded that due to the rarity of observation of "genuine" Marfa lights, those with odd behaviour not explainable as car lights, more research was necessary to determine their nature.

 In popular media

 The lights have been featured and mentioned in various media, including the television show Unsolved Mysteries and an episode of King of the Hill ("Of Mice and Little Green Men") and in an episode of the Disney Channel Original Series So Weird.
 A book by David Morrell, 2009's The Shimmer, was inspired by the lights.
 The Rolling Stones mention the "lights of Marfa" in the song "No Spare Parts" from the 2011 re-release of their 1978 album Some Girls.
 Country music artist Paul Cauthen wrote "Marfa Lights," a love song inspired by the lights, for his 2016 album "My Gospel."

 In the 2019 Simpsons episode "Mad About the Toy", the family visits Marfa.

 Lisa tries to explain the lights but is prevented by Marge.
+The Union Trade had a song called "Marfa Lights" on their 2015 album "A Place Of Long Years".